Part I: Julia Margaret Cameron (1815–1879)

 Mrs. Tennyson was having a baby on the island, and it was Cameron who took the arduous 100-mile journey in the dark night from Freshwater to row a boat across The Solent to catch the train to London and then the horse-drawn cab to fetch the doctor whose door she had to pound on and convince to come back with her.
 We begin to see her reckless perseverance and why Mrs. Tennyson and her husband, among her many friends, might esteem her and be a little afraid of her, too.

 Julia was borrowing for the family.
 Charles for the plantations to which four of their five sons had been dispatched so far.
 Three years later, in 1863, there was a crisis in the crop in Ceylon.
-And two of their chief lenders, a friend, Lord Overstone and the Camerons’ son-in-law Charles Newcome, decided if the couple wanted more money they should sell the farms.
-That was when Newcome’s wife, Julia — Julia Margaret’s daughter — gave her the camera.
-Maybe it was to give her a means by which to earn or something to take with her to occupy her in Ceylon should she have to move there.
+For Christmas the Cameron’s daughter Julia gave her mother the camera.
+Either it was meant as a means by which to earn or something to take with her to occupy her in Ceylon should she have to move there.
 A friend of Charles’ and an important collector, Lord Overstone, loaned her six thousand pounds which she used for household expenses and to start taking pictures.

 Her challenges were great and she had to teach herself to use the equipment.
 She showed her early work at the Royal Photographic Society and in their newsletter they wrote: “Of Mrs Cameron, we are sorry to say, we have very little hope…. for her bad pictorial composition, and generally, palpable distortion arising from misuse of the lens.”